AbdulAzizKh4tri/RuKh/README.md

 ## Benchmarks

 All frameworks were benchmarked against the same set of endpoints, with configurations matched as closely as each framework allows (same SQLite pragmas, same static file sizes, same middlewares where applicable).
 Every test ran on a single machine (my laptop, plugged-in) with the `wrk` client and the server process pinned to separate physical cores via `taskset`, release builds, logging disabled.
-Express is single-process by design, so it's tested at 1 core; everything else is tested up to 3 server threads/cores.
+Express is tested at 1 core; everything else is tested up to 3 server cores.
+I include go, express and starlette even though their selling point isn't performance,just so we have a reference with some popular frameworks in other languages.

 **Workloads:**
 - **plaintext**, `GET /ping`, no DB, no business logic; measures the raw request/response path